 But buying and selling a house can be a tiresome process.
 If you are on the buying side, you need to work with a real estate agent.
-They help you to find the best houses in your desired locations and act as a linking point between you and the homeowners.
+They help you to find the best houses in your desired locations and act as a link between you and the homeowners.

 |88% of the buyers purchase their homes through a real estate agent or a broker|

 House hunting is not a one-day thing.
-It involves due diligence and thorough research which sometimes take months or even a year to find a dream place that you call “my home.”
+It involves due diligence and thorough research, which sometimes takes months or even a year to find a dream place that you call “my home.”

 You can also select the house of your choice from multiple listing services.

 Once you make an offer as a prospective buyer and the seller accepts it, there is a sense of relief and excitement.

 It isn’t the end of your home-buying process.